This document is an English translation of the Finnish auditor’s report. Only the Finnish version of the report is legally binding.

 How the matter was addressed in the audit

-— We assessed the internal controls of the Group and tested the controls over the approval and authorisation processes to acquire and dispose of investment properties.
+— We assessed the internal controls of the Group and tested the controls over the approval and authorization processes to acquire and dispose of investment properties.

 — We considered the sale and purchase agreements for property acquisitions and disposals and other documentation on the transactions.
 We assessed the definition, classification and recognition of the transactions in relation to the relevant accounting standards and the accounting principles for the consolidated financial statements applied.